-Managing your family tree with genealogy software and between online family trees is a bit of a nightmare.
-However, of the two programs I reviewed, Family Tree Maker and RootsMagic, which one is better at keeping one part of your family tree cleaned up?
+Managing your family tree with genealogy software and between online family trees can be a nightmare.
+However, of the two programs I reviewed, Family Tree Maker and RootsMagic, which one is better at cleaning up one part of your family tree?

-One fact field on our family trees that becomes the most muddled is when we are inconsistent in the place names we use.
+One fact field on our family trees that becomes the most messy is when we are inconsistent in our place names.

 Inconsistent Locations in Your Family Tree